arnaud4d/documentation/docs/API/4DNetkit.md

 ## Prerequisites

-* You have registered an application with the [Microsoft Identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your application ID (also called client ID).
+* You have registered an application with the [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your application ID (also called client ID).

 > Here, the term "application" does not refer to an application built in 4D.
 It refers to an entry point you create on the Azure portal.
 You use the generated client ID to tell your 4D application to trust the Microsoft identity platform.